 Place the bread on a parchment paper-lined cookie sheet and place in the refrigerator overnight.

-Mix egg yolk with 2-3 tablespoons of water to make an egg wash and brush it over the braid.
+Mix egg yolk with 2 to 3 tablespoons of water to make an egg wash and brush it over the braid.

-Place bread (still on a cookie sheet) on the middle rack in the oven, turn oven down to 350°F and bake for 30 minutes or until golden brown and done.
+Place the bread (still on a cookie sheet) on the middle rack in the oven, turn oven down to 350 F and bake for 30 minutes or until golden brown and done.

 Remove from oven and let cool slightly.

-Serve as is or brush with a sugar glaze (1 tablespoon sugar, 1 tablespoon water, heat until dissolved) or a powdered sugar glaze, American style (mix 1 cup powdered sugar, 2 tablespoons melted butter until crumbly.
+- You can brush with the bread with a sugar glaze (1 tablespoon sugar, 1 tablespoon water, heat until dissolved) or an American-style powdered sugar glaze (mix 1 cup powdered sugar, 2 tablespoons melted butter until crumbly.
 Add milk by the teaspoon until spreadable or of drizzling consistency).